 Statement on Teaching, Learning and Assessment

 Teaching and learning is centred on small group practical classes.
 These sessions promote active engagement, confidence in the subject matter, and the ability to work as part of a group.
 Students are introduced to key research methods and principles.
 They are encouraged to question research designs and results, and to develop their own solutions to research related problems.
-Much of the teaching and coverage of the learning outcomes will be front loaded with 40% of the contact time being in induction week and the remainder covered in the first 6 weeks of semester 1.
-This is to ensure that students quickly develop a sufficient understanding of the workings of the SPSS package that is used in the accompanying modules PSY201 and PSY204.
+Much of the teaching and coverage of the learning outcomes will be front loaded with more hours occurring in the first half of the semester.
+This is to ensure that students quickly develop a sufficient understanding of the workings of the SPSS package and statistics to prepare them for PSY206.
 These activities enable students to experience research in practice (60% of the module requires active enquiry).
 The module promotes strong links between teaching and research and is designed to develop confident, enquiring and critical thinkers.
 In addition, the module provides the strong foundations required to apply knowledge gained in other psychology modules.

 Teaching and Learning Work Loads